 Body

-Sheryl Stumbras, a career member of the Senior Foreign Service, serves as the Senior Deputy Assistant Administrator (SDAA) for the Development, Democracy, and Innovation (DDI) Bureau.
+Sheryl Stumbras, a career member of the Senior Foreign Service, serves as the Senior Deputy Assistant Administrator (SDAA) for the Inclusive Growth, Partnerships, and Innovation (IPI) Bureau.

 Thumbnail